kernel::process

 3. The kernel decides to restart the application but fails to do so because some state can no long be configured for the process.
 For example, the syscall state for the process fails to initialize.

-After restart() runs the process will either be queued to run its the application’s _start function, terminated, or queued to run a different application’s _start function.
+After try_restart() runs, the process will either be queued to run the same application’s _start function, terminated, or queued to run a different application’s _start function.

 As the process will be terminated before being restarted, this function accepts an optional completion_code.
 If the process provided a completion code (e.g. via the exit syscall), then this should be called with Some(u32).
 If the kernel is trying to restart the process and the process did not provide a completion code, then this should be called with None.